As an Amazon Associate All Garage Floors earns from qualifying purchases.

 Another popular solution is the indoor/outdoor carpet runners designed for inclement weather conditions.
 A nice advantage to these is that you have many options to choose from in terms of length, width, and shape in order to line areas of the garage to your liking.
 These can provide for a nice looking and slip-free garage floor solution.

 These runners are made of 3/16” Olefin fabric with a non-skid marine backing, they are also stain resistant, easy to clean, and come in light and dark grey.
 They won’t fold up nicely like a Drymate Runner, but you can still roll them up to store away.
-You can find the best prices with free shipping here.
+You can find current pricing here at Amazon.

 For those of you who don’t want to deal with a carpet mat that takes time to dry, there is always the easy option of non-slip runners made of synthetic rubber and PVC vinyl.
 These are very popular for garage floors that get slippery from a lot of water and snow.We recommend a couple of options by Rubber-Cal.

 The first is a simple black pebbled synthetic rubber mat.
 It provides a nice non-slip surface that is 1/8” thick by 4 feet wide and is available in a variety of different lengths to fit your needs.
 The surface dries quickly and it is easy to clean.
 Once winter is over, it can be rolled up and stored until it is needed again.
-You can get the best prices and free shipping here.
+You can get the current pricing here at Amazon.

 The second choice that Rubber-Cal offers is their Coin-Grip floor runners.
 These are nice because they offer a more custom look and are available in three different colors to choose from.
 Like the black pebble mat, they provide for a nice non-slip surface to walk on in the garage, they are 4 feet wide, and available in a variety of lengths to choose from.
-You can get the best prices with free shipping here.
+You can view the current pricing here at Amazon.

 Permanent solutions to slippery garage floors